DIE FLEDERMAUS by Strauss – June 2014

 Music Director: Tara Scott

 Lunenburg performance accompanied by the Rhapsody Quintet

-Tickets available from Box of Delights or call 634-4280 to reserve
+Tickets available online from EventBrite, from Box of Delights or call 634-4280 to reserve

 Tickets available from the King’s Theatre box office, by calling (902)532-7704 or book online at their website.

-Tickets for the Lunenburg performance will be available at Carousel Books in Bridgewater, Shop on the Corner (formerly Fulton’s) in Lunenburg and Kinburn Pharmasave in Mahone Bay.
+Tickets for the Lunenburg performance will be available online at EventBrite, at Carousel Books in Bridgewater, Shop on the Corner (formerly Fulton’s) in Lunenburg and Kinburn Pharmasave in Mahone Bay.
 Or you can call 634-4280 or email us to reserve.